-Career highlights include numerous appearances to great acclaim as the title role of Carmen, at Austin Opera, Portland Opera, Opera Colorado, Opera North (UK), Lyric Opera of Kansas City, Opera Coeur d'Alene, Greensboro Opera and Chicago Opera Theater.
-Other signature roles include: Dorabella in Cosi fan tutte with Boston Lyric Opera, Glimmerglass Opera, New York City Opera, Pittsburgh Opera; Rosina with Vancouver Opera, Opera Omaha, Austin Lyric Opera, Jacksonville Symphony, Lyric Opera of Kansas City and Crested Butte Music Festival; Isabella in L'Italiana in Algeri with Atlanta Opera, Arizona Opera, Vancouver Opera, Boston Midsummer Opera and Austin Lyric Opera; Angelina in La Cenerentola with Spoleto Festival (USA), Austin Lyric Opera, Opera Saratoga, and Greensboro Opera; Cherubino in Le nozze di Figaro with the Metropolitan Opera, Canadian Opera Company, Atlanta Opera, Los Angeles Opera, and Chicago Opera Theater; Meg in Mark Adamo's Little Women with Glimmerglass Opera, Fort Worth Opera and Kentucky Opera; Idamante in Idomeneo with Boston Lyric Opera and Florentine Opera; Zerlina in Don Giovanni with Portland Opera and Opera Omaha and Don Ramiro in Mozart's La finta giardiniera with Florida Grand Opera and the New York City Opera.
-Sandra has also enjoyed success as: Juno/Ino in Handel's Semele conducted by Maestra Jane Glover for the Florentine Opera; Hansel in Hansel and Gretel with Portland Opera, Dinah in Bernstein's Trouble in Tahiti and In her Carnegie Hall debut as Charmian in Barber's Antony and Cleopatra with the New York City Opera.
+Career highlights include numerous appearances to great acclaim as the title role of Carmen, at Austin Opera, Michigan Opera Theater, Portland Opera, Opera Colorado, Opera North (UK), Lyric Opera of Kansas City, Spokane Symphony, Rochester Philharmonic Orchestra, Opera Coeur d'Alene, Greensboro Opera and Chicago Opera Theater.
+Other signature roles include: Dorabella in Cosi fan tutte with Boston Lyric Opera, Glimmerglass Opera, New York City Opera, Pittsburgh Opera; Rosina with Vancouver Opera, Opera Omaha, Austin Lyric Opera, Jacksonville Symphony, Lyric Opera of Kansas City and Crested Butte Music Festival; Isabella in L'Italiana in Algeri at Atlanta Opera, Arizona Opera, Vancouver Opera, Boston Midsummer Opera and Austin Lyric Opera; Angelina in La Cenerentola with Spoleto Festival (USA), Austin Lyric Opera, Operas 'a Saratoga, and Greensboro Opera; Cherubino in Le nozze di Figaro with the Metropolitan Opera, Canadian Opera Company, Atlanta Opera, Los Angeles Opera, and Chicago Opera Theater; Meg in Mark Adamo's Little Women with Glimmerglass Opera, Fort Worth Opera and Kentucky Opera; Idamante in Idomeneo with Boston Lyric Opera and Florentine Opera; Zerlina in Don Giovanni with Portland Opera and Opera Omaha and Don Ramiro in Mozart's La finta giardiniera with Florida Grand Opera and the New York City Opera, Stefano in Romeo et Juliette with Atlanta Opera and Hawaii Opera Theater.
+Hansel in Hansel and Gretel with Portland Opera, Juno/Ino in Semele at Florentine Opera and Varvara in Janáček's Katya Kabanová and Charlotte in Werther, both with her hometown company, the Boston Lyric Opera.

-With over 100 performances with the Metropolitan Opera, Sandra's roles on the legendary stage include: Fiona in the much anticipated Metropolitan Opera premiere of Nico Muhly's Two Boys directed by Bartlett Sher in 2013; Mercédès in Sir Richard Eyre's production of Carmen (also broadcast nationally on PBS and theatrically live in HD and available on DVD), Cherubino, Lola in Cavalleria Rusticana, Rosette in Manon, Zulma in L'Italiana in Algeri, Dragonfly in L'Enfant et les sortilèges, Third handmaiden in Sly, Countess Ceprano in Rigoletto, Olga in Merry Widow, Third naked virgin in Moses und Aron and Flower Maiden in Parsifal.
+With over 100 performances with the Metropolitan Opera, Sandra's roles on the legendary stage include: Fiona in the much anticipated Metropolitan Opera premiere of Nico Muhly's Two Boys directed by Bartlett Sher in 2013; Mercédès in Sir Richard Eyre's production of Carmen (also broadcast nationally on PBS and theatrically live in HD and available on DVD), Cherubino, Lola in Cavalleria Rusticana, La Badessa /Novice Sour Angelica, Rosette in Manon, Zulma in L'Italiana in Algeri, Dragonfly in L'Enfant et les sortilèges, Third handmaiden in Sly, Countess Ceprano in Rigoletto, Olga in Merry Widow, Third naked virgin in Moses und Aron and Flower Maiden in Parsifal.
 Sandra was entrusted to cover roles such as Sycorax Enchanted Island, Pilgrim L’amour de loin, Dorabella Cosi fan tutte and Maddelena Rigoletto.

 A Boston native, Ms. Eddy's professional concert debut was with Boston Baroque in Vivaldi's Gloria at Sanders Theater and Portsmouth Music Hall.
 She has since had several reengagements, including Messagiera and Speranza in L'Orfeo, and Valletto and Amore. in L'incoronazione di Poppea.
 Boston audiences have also heard her in various roles with Boston University's Opera Institute, including her signature Cherubino, Nancy in Albert Herring, Tieresias in the staged premiere of Merryman's Antigone, and, most memorably, as Sesto in La clemenza di Tito.